 Credit Facility.
 Our Credit Facility consists of (i) the \$350 million Term Loan A, (ii) the \$150 million Term Loan B, and (iii) the \$400 million Revolver.
 The Credit Facility also contains a \$500 million accordion feature.
-As of May 6, 2024, we had unutilized borrowing capacity under the Credit Facility of \$290 million.
+As of May 6, 2025, we had unutilized borrowing capacity under the Credit Facility of \$187 million.

-The Credit Facility is an unsecured facility with a term of (i) four years (beginning on August 1, 2022) for the Revolver (subject to two, six-month extension options), (ii) five years for Term Loan A (beginning on its origination date of May 3, 2021), and (iii) five years and six months (beginning on August 1, 2022) for Term Loan B.
+The Credit Facility is an unsecured facility with a term of (i) four years (beginning on August 1, 2022) for the Revolver (subject to two, six-month extension options), (ii) five years for Term Loan A (beginning on May 3, 2021), and (iii) five years and six months (beginning on August 1, 2022) for Term Loan B. Interest rates on amounts outstanding under the Credit Facility equal SOFR plus a related spread adjustment of 10 basis points and a borrowing spread based on the current pricing grid in the Credit Facility.

-We are subject to a number of financial covenants under the Credit Facility, including, among other things, the following as of the end of each fiscal quarter, (i) a maximum consolidated unsecured leverage ratio of less than 60%, (ii) a maximum consolidated secured leverage ratio of less than 30%, (iii) a maximum consolidated secured recourse leverage ratio of less than 10%, (iv) a minimum fixed charge coverage ratio of 1.50:1.00, (v) a minimum unsecured interest coverage ratio of 1.50:1.00, (vi) a maximum consolidated leverage ratio of less than 60%, and (vii) a minimum net worth of \$573 million plus 75% of all net proceeds raised through equity offerings subsequent to March 31, 2022.
-As of March 31, 2024, management believed it complied with all of the financial and non-financial covenants contained in the Credit Facility.
+We are subject to a number of financial covenants under the Credit Facility, including, among other things, the following as of the end of each fiscal quarter, (i) a maximum consolidated unsecured leverage ratio of less than 60%, (ii) a maximum consolidated secured leverage ratio of less than 30%, (iii) a maximum consolidated secured recourse leverage ratio of less than 10%, (iv) a minimum fixed charge coverage ratio of 1.50:1.00, (v) a minimum unsecured interest coverage ratio of 1.50:1.00, (vi) a maximum consolidated leverage ratio of less than 60%, (vii) a maximum cash investment in joint ventures of 10% of total asset value and (viii) a minimum net worth of \$573 million plus 75% of all net proceeds raised through equity offerings subsequent to March 31, 2022.
+As of March 31, 2025, management believed it complied with all of the financial and non-financial covenants contained in the Credit Facility.

 Other Fixed Debt.
-We have \$25.7 million in gross notes payable as of March 31, 2024.
-This debt is comprised of three instruments.
+We have \$14.3 million in gross notes payable as of March 31, 2025.
+This debt is comprised of two instruments.